-Bhairav wants Rohan to study engineering, which Rohan loathes.
-By observing from the surface level, you may even ask why is Bhairav being projected as an antagonist when all he wants is his son to study well.
-To my father, Bhairav would be an Anti-hero!
-This very point that this film can be perceived from two angles is what made Udaan my favourite film of the year.
+Bhairav wants his son to pursue engineering, which Rohan loathes.
+When observed from a surface level, you may even ask why is Bhairav being projected as an antagonist when all he wants is his son to study well.
+From my father’s perspective, Bhairav would be an Anti-hero!
+The fact that this story can be perceived from two different angles makes Udaan what it is.
 I see it from Rohan’s perspective, no question about it.
-I firmly believe art is subjective, and as a response, it will bring out the viewer’s personal experiences.
-And Udaan does that.
+Art is subjective, and as a response, it will bring out the viewer’s personal experiences.
+Udaan does exactly that.

 To put in one line- Udaan is about dreams, aspirations, and the courage one needs to pull together to make the jump.
-Rajat Barmecha gives life to Rohan, brings the innocence, helplessness and desire in his performance.
-Amit Trivedi’s Aazadiyaan, which plays out at the end of the film, in addition to being a beautifully written and composed song, sums up the whole film and emotes what the protagonist has been craving for throughout the film.
+Rajat Barmecha gives life to the character, bringing the innocence, helplessness, and the exasperation of confinement to Rohan.
+Amit Trivedi’s Aazadiyaan, which plays out at the end of the film, in addition to being a beautifully written and composed song, sums up the whole film and emotes what the protagonist has been craving for throughout the film, freedom.